Tools & Gear

 Zulu knobkerries at a museum in Hluhluwe

-Zulu knobkerries are basically wooden clubs with a knob on one end.
+Zulu knobkerries are wooden clubs with a knob on one end.
 Together with assegais (throwing spears), they are the symbols of the Zulu nation in South Africa.
-And these two weapons are even part of the South African Coat…
+These two weapons are even part of the South African Coat of Arms,…

 Wax extraction from honeycombs